samsquire/ideas4/README.md

 Could we calculate the number of instructions used by code for a program and extrapolate?

-# 538. Task aggregation spawn
+# 538. Task aggregation spawn off

+Structured concurrency programming means that spawning off processes can be dangerous.

-You can spawn a task off from an app and it have it efficiently aggregated into a task which is equivalent to a cronjob.
+You can spawn a task off from an app and it have it efficiently aggregated into a job tracking queue which is equivalent to a cronjob.

 # 539. Parallel primitives

 Can we design primitives that scale well and then build on top of them?
-* **Data itself sharding** This is covered by # 535.
+* **Shard the data itself** This is covered by # 535.
 Integer sharding, Consistent reading and sharding

 Need to collect work.